bschoenecker/cyber-defense-matrix/README.md

 ### The Matrix Dashboard

 The heart of the app is a 5×5 interactive grid.
-The columns represent the five NIST Cybersecurity Framework functions: **Identify, Protect, Detect, Respond,** and **Recover**, and the rows represent the five asset classes your organisation needs to protect: **Devices, Applications, Networks, Data,** and **Users**.
+The columns represent the five NIST Cybersecurity Framework functions: **Identify, Protect, Detect, Respond,** and **Recover**, and the rows represent the five asset classes your organization needs to protect: **Devices, Applications, Networks, Data,** and **Users**.

 Each cell in the grid represents a specific security domain.
 For example, the cell where *Devices* meets *Detect* is where your endpoint detection capabilities live.
 Click any cell to open it and see the controls mapped there, or to add new ones.